-With a growing family and a growing to-do list that just seems to get exponentially bigger each day, lately I’ve been working more and more on ideas to make our lives a little more organized and easier.
+With a growing family and a growing to-do list that just seems to get exponentially bigger each day, I always enjoy finding more and more on ideas to make our lives a little more organized and easier.
 One area that I seem to always struggle in is meal planning.
 Even with the various solutions I’ve come up with for meal planning (seasonal, bulk buying, etc.), it’s always seemed like I need a little something more to put it all together.

-Thus in the last few months, The Meal Planning Binder was born.
+Thus several years ago, The Meal Planning Binder was born.

 I have a ridiculous love of binders and notebooks.
 I’m sure my husband thinks it’s some kind of obsession, and maybe it is!
 On the dining room table, on the kitchen counters, on my desk, you can always find a plethora of binders and notebooks filled with thoughts and ideas.
 I also have binders with schedules for blogging, work, and daily life.
 It just makes sense to have one for our meals as well!

 Now here’s how meal planning with your binder can be so simple!
 At the beginning of the week or the month, open up your binder and pull all the recipes out and lay them on the floor.
 Pick out which recipes you want to make for your family that month and place them back into the binder in the order you plan on making them.
-Separate the rest of the recipes that you don’t plan on making that month into another section at the back of your binder.
+Separate the rest of the recipes that you don’t plan on making that month back into their respective categories in your Recipe Binder.

 Once you’ve done that you can easily see all the recipes you plan on making, as well as the ingredients.
 Go through the recipes and make a grocery list of the items needed for the week or month based on what you don’t have on hand.